 RSQ Computers' Web Design & Maintenance

-Rocksquad (RSQ) Computers offer a complete cycle of website support including advice, design, build and maintenance.
-There are many key components that result in an effective website and including most or all of these can make a huge difference to the popularity of your website.
+RSQ Computers offers a complete cycle of website support.
+We can advise, design, build and maintain a site as well as advise on hosting.
+There are many key components involved in the creation of an effective website and considering these can make a huge difference to a website and its popularity.

 The following design elements will be key to the success or otherwise of a website:

-- Space: In simple terms this means use space (blank areas of screen) effectively to emphasise the important areas of your website for example making sure any buttons on your site are spaced evenly.
+- Space: Using space (the blank areas of a screen) effectively can emphasise important areas of your website.
+An example might be making sure that any buttons on the site are spaced evenly.

-- Simple Navigation: Consider your site's usability and consider simple methods of navigation.
-Bear in mind that your website may be viewed across multiple platforms such as desktops, laptops, tablets and phones... suggestions are to use Hamburger (stacked) style menus and a semi-flat design.
+- Navigation: A site's usability is critical.
+Consider simple methods of navigation, bearing in mind that the site may be viewed across multiple platforms such as desktops, laptops, tablets and phones.
+It is suggested that you use stacked ("hamburger") menus and a semi-flat design.

-- About Us: Every site should have a page clearly explaining who they are and what their organisation's goals are.
-This can also be used as a place for testimonials or links to other networks.
+- About: Every site should have an 'About' page that clearly explains which person/organisation runs it and what their goals are.
+Properly done, it can also be a route to testimonials and other links.

-- Contact Information: Contact information should be clearly displayed and is commonly displayed in either the header or as a Contact Us page.
-Visibility is the key as it can be frustrating for visitors to your site if they are interested in your services and can't find a way to contact you.
-If possible, your Contact Us link or form should be available from all areas of the site and contact forms are a good idea since they allow visitors to contact you directly from your site without revealing your actual contact details.
+- Contact: Contact information should be clearly displayed or easily available i.e. visibility is the key.
+It can be frustrating for visitors if they are interested in your services and unable to find a way to contact you.
+A contact form available from all areas of the site is arguably the best method as it allows visitors to contact you yet keeps your actual contact details private.

-- Search: If you have content on your website that is historical or not immediately available you should consider a search facility to allow visitors to find the information they want.
-It is a vital tool for returning visitors and should be designed with subtlety yet remain easy to use.
-If you hide the facility behind an icon, use the standard one i.e. a magnifying glass and probably site it to the top right, the standard location for search functionality.
+- Search: If your site is content heavy and not all of it is immediately available, you should consider a search facility allowing visitors to find specific information.
+Search engines are a vital tool in encouraging visitors to return so subtlety in design and ease of use are important.
+If you hide the search function behind an icon, use the standard magnifying glass and consider siting it to the top right (the standard location for a search tool).

-- Informative Footer: The site footer can be used for information you want to be discrete yet always available such as company or contact information.
-If there is specific functionality in the footer you should keep it simple and make it useful.
+- Footer: The site footer can be used for information you want to be discrete yet always available e.g. company or contact information.
+Always try to keep it simple.

-- Style: These days, with content management systems like Joomla and WordPress so easy to use and set up this is more redundant and choices largely revolve around which template or theme to use.
-If, however, you are considering a site hand-coded by HTML and CSS then your site buttons should be clearly recognizable as such and should have the same shape, design and feel.
+- Style: With CMS applications like Joomla & WordPress so easy to use & configure, style choices largely revolve around which template or theme to use.
+If, however, you opt to hand code a site (using HTML, PHP & CSS etc.) then site buttons should be clearly recognizable and exhibit a consistent look & feel across the site.